 This Psalm highlights the way people use their tongues as weapons against us.
 Ranging from trash talk behind our backs, to manipulative flattery in our face.
 They say their tongues are their own, that they can say whatever they want (Psalm 12:4) and they do, shooting from the hip of hardened hearts…but one day they will give an account for every idle word (Matthew 12:36).

 Contrast man’s wicked word to God’s pure and perfect Word:

 Psalm 12:6 (NKJV) “The words of the LORD are pure words, like silver tried in a furnace of earth, purified seven times.”

-God promises to keep, preserve, and protect His people.
+God promises to keep, preserve, and protect His people, you can trust His Word on that!
 (Isaiah 54:17)

-The formula for happiness – clear as day – learn (gain) God’s Word (will), and live it out, day by day, and moment by moment.
-This is wisdom, the application of God’s Word.
+The formula for happiness is simple, learn God’s Word, and live it out, day by day, and moment by moment.
+This is wisdom, the application of God’s Biblical knowledge.
 Wisdom is better than winning the lottery, than having all the gold, silver, or rubies (of highest value in Jewish eyes) in the world – listen to what he says:

 Proverbs 3:15 (NKJV) “…and all the things you may desire cannot compare with her.”

 Wow!
 That statement stops me in my tracks, it rocks me in a world of endless materialism…help us Lord.